Where to find us

 Engage at Climate Week NYC 2025

-Together with our clients and partners, we will be curating a number of events across New York for Climate Week NYC 2025.
+Together with our clients and partners, we will be curating a number of programmes across New York for Climate Week NYC 2025.
 If you’d like to join us, please express your interest to join by filling out this form or reaching out at the links below.
 Please note that filling out the form does not guarantee an invite.

 More events will be added as final logistics are confirmed.